 VIBRANT RESPONSE: Tests the response to an improvised nuclear device (IND) detonation in a metropolitan area

 MARBLE CHALLENGE: FBI-led domestic render safe exercises that approximate the complexity of conducting operations on a chemical/nuclear/radiological device in the United States.
-(Oct 24-25, 2018) The 2017 exercise simulated a terrorist use of an explosive release of sulfur mustard at Kings' Dominion amusement park.
+A previous exercise simulated a terrorist use of an explosive release of sulfur mustard at Kings' Dominion amusement park.

 to secret remote locations where they will perform their essential functions ensuring the preservation of our government.